quicksilver/manual/docs/Contacts.md

 Activate Quicksilver and start typing the name of a contact to bring it up in the first pane.
 There is a Show Contact action that will bring it up in Entourage.
 At least in B51 typing <kbd>→</kbd> will not show the details of the contact.
 There is no Edit Contact action for Entourage.
 Other actions that do Email and IM should work for contacts as well.
 See the email section for details about sending email from Quicksilver using Entourage.

 Entourage 2008 changed some things and Quicksilver is no longer able to catalog contacts stored in it.
-However, Entourage 2008 now has the ability to sync with the Address Book and Quicksilver's Apple Address Book Module can be used to find contacts in it.
+However, Entourage 2008 now has the ability to sync with the Address Book and Quicksilver’s Apple Address Book Module can be used to find contacts in it.
 In Entourage 2008 Preferences under General Preferences in Sync Services, check the option to "Synchronize contacts with Address Book and .Mac" and select Address Book (On My Computer) from the drop down.

 ## Now Contact